-The namesake for our company is Sir Kenelm Digby because of his adventurous, inquisitive spirit and his key role in the history of wine. bottle in the 1630s.
+The namesake for our company is Sir Kenelm Digby because of his adventurous, inquisitive spirit and his key role in the history of the wine bottle in the 1630s.

 Digby’s scientific work was as widely recognised as his eccentricity and effusive personality.
 A founding member of the Royal Society and a prolific writer including of a cookbook, The Closet of the Eminently Learned Sir Keneme Gigbie Kt Opened, this polymath was at the time described as, ‘The Ornament of this Nation’.